rajeevphysics/Obsidian-MathMatter/Notes/Circuits/Current.md

 >[!Important]
 Bulbs and any electrical device do not use up current (Current is lost due to resistance) Current is always the same everywhere in a system

-# How does Current make electron flow
+# How Does Current Make Electron Flow
 If we assume we have a closed battery with a conductor.
 Current is created when we connect a Potential difference created by [[Electric Potential Energy]].
 This electric potential difference creates an [[Electric Field]] inside the conductor
 $$E = \frac{V}{L}$$
 ![[cur_2.png | 500]]